davidtweet/mongo_admin/README.md

         -d, --db db                      Database to inspect for size/existence -s, --refresh_seconds SECONDS    Number of seconds to sleep before refresh

-Here is what it looks like pointed at a 2-node cluster:
+Here is what it looks like pointed at a 3-node replica set:

 ![demo screenshot](demo.png)